radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Another issue is that RADIUS sends most information "in the clear", with obvious privacy implications.
 Even if packets use Message-Authenticator for integrity checks, it is still possible for the average hobbyist who observes RADIUS traffic to perform brute-force attacks to crack even seemingly complex shared secrets.

 There is no way to fix the RADIUS protocol to address all of these issues.
 The short-term fix is to require the use of Message-Authenticator for packet integrity checks.
-The long-term solution is to wrap the protocol in a secure transport, such as TLS or IPSec.
+The long-term solution is to wrap the protocol in a secure transport, such as TLS or IPsec.

 We address each of these issues in detail below.